Why do people pay an "extra" amount when paying back a loan?

 That's the risk.

 The second reason why you might not want to invest is that you want to live debt free.
 I understand how when someone takes out a 30-year mortgage, they might dream of living without any mortgage debt in say 20 years.
 I get that.
 The fact is, that's how I felt, and that's what I did - but I did it before I created this calculator!

-For here's the thing.
-It is possible to be both free of debt early and to implement an investment strategy for your funds rather than a principal prepayment strategy.
+But consider this - it is possible to be both free of debt early and implement an investment strategy for your funds rather than a principal prepayment strategy.
 They are not mutually exclusive!